-There is an astronomical observatory on nearby Mount John, basically a huge rock sitting between Lake Tekapo and Lake Alexandrina, from which there are beautiful views to be enjoyed across the Mackenzie Basin.
-Mount John can be visited during daytime, which is spectacular as such, but after dusk it gets even more interesting.
+There is an astronomical observatory on nearby Mount John, basically, a huge rock sitting between Lake Tekapo and Lake Alexandrina, from which there are beautiful views to be enjoyed across the Mackenzie Basin.
+Mount John can be visited during the daytime, which is spectacular as such, but after dusk, it gets even more interesting.
 The Mackenzie District has extremely low light pollution, and so the location lends itself to astronomical observation.

 Tourists can visit Mount John Observatory and take part in a stargazing tour.
 You can book it through Earth & Sky in the Tekapo township.
 There are two tours a night, departing from Tekapo in the late evening, weather permitting.